Overlandcoder/curriculum/foundations/html_css/html-foundations/html-boilerplate.md

 This becomes more important later on when we learn about manipulating HTML with JavaScript.
 For now, just know that the HTML element should be included on every HTML document.

-Back in the `index.html` lets add the `<html>` element by typing out its opening and closing tags, like so:
+Back in the `index.html` let's add the `<html>` element by typing out its opening and closing tags, like so:

 ~~~html
 <!DOCTYPE html>